Jashwanth537/hawkes-lob/README.md

 ## Future Work

-- **Apply the order-level filtration of Anantha, Jain and Maiti (2025).** The 100µs sweep-gap heuristic is a time-gap proxy for their principled order-ID-based filtration; implementing the original method on a dataset that exposes lifecycle IDs would quantify how much information the proxy preserves.
+- **Apply the order-level filtration** Implementing the filtration method on a dataset that exposes lifecycle IDs would quantify how much information the aggregation preserves.
-- **Forecasting linkage to Anantha and Jain (2025).** Test whether the UTC-hour seasonality in the kernel norms $\varphi$ predicts short-term order flow imbalance, which is the original forecasting question of the source paper.
+- **Forecasting OFI.** Test whether the UTC-hour seasonality in the kernel norms $\varphi$ predicts short-term order flow imbalance.
 - **Third exponential component at $\beta_3 \approx 10000\text{s}^{-1}$ (~100µs scale)** to capture sweep-fill substructure within the model itself, rather than discarding it via aggregation.
 - **Adaptive decay-rate selection.** Replace fixed $\beta_1 = 100$, $\beta_2 = 1$ with profile-likelihood or cross-validation-based selection per window.
 - **Re-run rolling calibration on sweep-aggregated streams** to confirm the UTC-13:30 seasonality persists after aggregation; current rolling figures use raw streams.